cp2k/cp2k/docs/methods/properties/optical/bethe-salpeter.md

 $N_\mathrm{empty}$ and the estimated memory consumption from the BSE output.
 The BSE implementation is well parallelized, i.e. you can use several nodes that can provide the memory.

-We have benchmarked the numerical precision of our BSE implementation and we found excellent agreement within only 10 meV compared to the BSE implementation in FHI aims \[[](#Liu2020)\].
+We have benchmarked the numerical precision of our BSE implementation and compared its results to the BSE implementation in FHI aims \[[](#Liu2020)\].
+For our recommended settings, i.e. TDA@ev*GW*<sub>0</sub>@PBE with the aug-cc-pVDZ basis set family, we have found excellent agreement within only 3.5 meV mean absolute deviation over the first 10 excitation levels and the 28 molecules in *Thiel's set*.

 The current BSE implementation in CP2K works for molecules.
 The inclusion of periodic boundary conditions in a Γ-only approach and with full *k*-point sampling is work in progress.